tengge1/ShadowEditor/README.md

 5. Fix the bug that the uploaded data of non-admin users is not displayed.
 6. Fix the bug that the resource list does not load when the user does not have permission to view all resources.
 7. Fix the bug that the thumbnail cannot be set in the texture.
+8. Fix the error of adding gltf format model to the scene.

 ## v0.5.1 has Released